Will the flooring always look the same?

 How long does it take to install?

-A good install team can install up to 200m² a day, meaning an average job may be finished in one day.
+Installation timeframes depend on the number of installers, complexity of design and area to be covered.
+Our team of efficient installers can install up to 200m2 daily per job, meaning an average job may be finished in one day.

 What holds a floating floor down?